-Rather than lead the meeting himself, Clymer recruits a local Boy Scout troop to do so.
+Rather than lead the meeting himself, Clymer recruits a local Scouts BSA troop to do so.
 “They’ll put this pack meeting on,” he says.
 “They use it as a recruiting opportunity, and our Cub Scouts and parents use it as a learning opportunity.”

 The learning takes the form of stations where Cub Scouts can learn and practice basic camping skills like packing gear, pitching a tent and performing simple first aid.
 The troops do a great job turning each station into a game to keep the Cub Scouts engaged.
 Parents are welcome to look on, but they’re also encouraged to ask questions of Clymer and other camping veterans.